The Truth About Muhammad

-The Truth About Muhammad: Founder of the World's Most Intolerant Religion is a biography by American anti-Muslim author Robert B. Spencer about the Islamic prophet Muhammad.
+The Truth About Muhammad: Founder of the World's Most Intolerant Religion is a biography by American anti-Muslim author Robert Spencer about the Islamic prophet Muhammad.
 Written from a critical perspective towards its subject, this book examines the life of Muhammad in ten chapters based on the sources provided by his early biographers, together with the Quran and the hadith, while also challenging their historical authenticity.

-Th book was released on 15 September 2006 by Regnery Publishing and entered The New York Times Best Seller list for a week.
+The book was released on 15 September 2006 by Regnery Publishing and appeared on the New York Times best-seller list for a week.
 The critical reception of the book was generally unfavorable, with Spencer being criticized for his selective use of sources, subjective interpretation and anachronistic reading of the historical context.
 Positive reviews were given mostly by Christian and conservative publications, with Human Events including it in its listing of "Top 10 Conservative Books of 2006".

 Synopsis

-A work of American author and counter-jihadist Robert B. Spencer, the book is a biography of Muhammad, who founded Islam (an Abrahamic religion that originated in the 7th-century Arabic Peninsula), where he is regarded as the last prophet sent by God.
+A work of American author and counter-jihadist Robert Spencer, the book is a biography of Muhammad, who founded Islam (an Abrahamic religion that originated in the 7th-century Arabic Peninsula), where he is regarded as the last prophet sent by God.
 A highly critical work both towards Muhammad and Islam, it consists of ten chapters and begins with a chronology of Muhammad's life and the glossary of names and places related to it.
 In the first chapter, Spencer writes of the reasons behind writing this book.
 He writes that the book does not comprehensively detail Muhammad's life but providing insights into an outline of his career.

 Chapter two presents Spencer's assessment of the earliest sources for Muhammad.
 He starts with the Quran, the religious text of Islam; he notes that it contains little details about Muhammad, and often the stories are told indirectly or incompletely.
 Next, he goes on to write about the hadiths, a record of the words and actions Muhammad transmitted through chains of narrators.
 Although presents great details about his life, Spencer observes that it is nearly impossible to know which parts of it that are true or not.
 The prophetic biography, the traditional Muslim biographies of Muhammad comes the last in Spencer's investigation.

 Spencer's biography of Muhammad starts in chapter three.
 He begins with describing Muhammad's tribe, the Quraysh, the situation of the pre-Islamic Arabia, and the religions that were predominantly practiced there, with the Quraysh's was paganism.
 Spencer writes of Muhammad's early life, including his birth traditionally believed to be taking place in Mecca on April 20, 570.
 Spencer then describes the pivotal role of Muhammad's later-wife Khadija bint Khuwaylid, who would be the first one to convert to Islam; this took place after he reportedly received his first visitation by the archangel Gabriel in the cave of Jabal al-Nour.